 - Heat a large skillet to a medium heat.
 Add 4 tablespoons butter.
 Once butter melts, add garlic.
 Saute for 2 minutes.
 Be careful not to burn.

 - Once the shrimp are done, if the pasta isn't cooked yet, remove from heat.
 (You don't want them to overcook.
-When the pasta is done, add to the shrimp, return to the heat but reduce it to low.
+When the pasta is done, add to the shrimp, garlic, and butter, return to the heat but reduce it to low.
 Add red pepper flakes and 1/2 cup of pasta water.
 Toss to combine, and then add remaining 1 tablespoon of butter, toss again.
 If needed, add more pasta water to create desired consistency (I added another 1/2 cup).
 Season pasta with salt and pepper.

 You want to use delicate egg noodle pappardelle, like this.
 If can also you a variation that's dried more, you will just have to cook it longer.